Panoramic view of Penang George Town

 Char Kway Teow

-More info on Malaysian cuisine here.
+More on Malaysian cuisine here.

 Expat family

-"Penang has transformed our family life"
+"Penang transformed our family life"

 Read more testimonials →

-Getting around and living day-to-day
+Getting around and daily living

 Did you know?